widdix/aws-cf-templates/ecs/README.md

 > The image needs to expose port 80 or the `AWS::ECS::TaskDefinition` needs to be adjusted!

 We provide two service templates:
-* `service-cluster-alb.yaml` uses the cluster's load balancer and path based routing.
-If you want to run multiple services on the same cluster they all will use the same domain name but start with different paths (e.g. `https://yourdomain.com/service1/` and `https://yourdomain.com/service2/`).
+* `service-cluster-alb.yaml` uses the cluster's load balancer and path and/or host based routing.
 * `service-dedicated-alb.yaml` includes a dedicated load balancer (ALB).
-You can then use a separate domain name for each service.

-### Using the cluster's load balancer and path based routing
+### Using the cluster's load balancer and path and/or host based routing
-This template describes a fault tolerant and scalable ECS service that uses the cluster's load balancer and path based routing.
+This template describes a fault tolerant and scalable ECS service that uses the cluster's load balancer and path and/or host based routing.

 ![Architecture](./service-cluster-alb.png?raw=true "Architecture")